-The Clinical Trials Committee (CTC) protects the public by enabling scientific and ethical review of research proposals submitted by registered Alberta physicians who are conducting research involving human subjects.The CTC assesses research proposals submitted by Alberta physicians and provides scientific and ethical feedback to investigators.
+The Clinical Trials Committee (CTC) protects the public by enabling scientific and ethical review of research proposals submitted by registered Alberta physicians who are conducting research involving human subjects.The CTC assesses research proposals submitted by registered Alberta physicians, and health professionals, and provides scientific and ethical feedback to investigators.

 The CTC must approve each proposal before it can proceed.
 All research must be in compliance with laws and other requirements for research involving human subjects.

 - All new protocols submitted to the HREBA-CTC after February 25, 2014 must be through IRISS.

 - For existing open studies (begun before February 25, 2014) you must provide the HREBA-CTC office with hard copy versions of any revisions, changes, or requests.